darosio/ClopHfit/docs/README.md

         clop eq1 --help

+- Parser for EnSpire (PerkinElmer) file:

+        clop prenspire file.csv -out folder

+  Destination folder (default: "./Meas") will contain for each _Measurement_:

+  - a table (csv) in wide tabular form e.g. <lambda, A01, ..., H12>;
+  - corresponding graphical (png) representation of spectra from all wells.

 To use clophfit in your python:

-    from clophfit import prtecan, binding
+    from clophfit import prenspire, prtecan, binding

 ## Installation